Dmytro Sydorenko: Izolator Boguchwała

 In March 2022, Sydorenko signed with Izolator Boguchwała in IV liga.
 On 26 March, he made his debut against Karpaty Krosno.
 In the summer, he left the club.

 Pogoń Grodzisk Mazowiecki

 In July 2022, Sydorenko moved to Pogoń Grodzisk Mazowiecki in III liga.
 He made his II liga debut on 20 July 2023 in a 2–0 victory over Polonia Bytom.

 Miedź Legnica

 On 21 January 2025, Sydorenko signed a three-and-a-half-year contract with I liga club Miedź Legnica.
 He was then loaned back to Pogoń until the end of the season.
 He made his contribution to get the club promoted to I liga.

 On 2 August 2025, Sydorenko made his debut for Miedź in a 4–0 league loss against Pogoń Grodzisk Mazowiecki.
 On 24 September 2025, he made his first Polish Cup appearance for Miedź in a 2–0 win over Pogoń Siedlce.

+Loan to Rekord Bielsko-Biała

+On 26 February 2026, he was loaned to Rekord Bielsko-Biała in II liga.